-The -td switch specifies the target directory for the generated files, and the -fserver switch is required to generate server side file (otherwise client side files are generated).
+The -td switch specifies the target directory for the generated files, and the -fall switch is required to generate server and client side files).
+An -fserver switch generates server side files only.

 Have a look in the java_client/grid and java_server/grid subdirectories at the generated client stub code and server skeleton code.